-Attendance will be taken regularly and if you are late two times, it will equal to one absence, and students who are late more than 30 minutes will be considered absent.
+Attendance will be taken regularly and if you are late two times, it will be counted as one absence, and students who are late more than 40 minutes will be considered absent.
 A maximum of two absences are allowed without affecting your grade.
-Each further absence will lower your final grade by one level.
-For example, one additional absence will lower a B+ to a B, or a A- to a B+.
+However, each further absence will lower your final grade by one level.
+For example, one additional absence will lower a B+ to a B, or an A- to a B+.
 If you miss a total of two weeks of class which is four times, you are encouraged to drop the class; otherwise, you will fail the course.